OpenAPI Specification

-The OpenAPI Specification, previously known as the Swagger Specification, is a specification for a machine-readable interface definition language for describing, producing, consuming and visualizing RESTful web services.
-Previously part of the Swagger framework, it became a separate project in 2016, overseen by the OpenAPI Initiative, an open-source collaboration project of the Linux Foundation.
-Swagger and some other tools can generate code, documentation and test cases from interface files.
+The OpenAPI Specification, previously known as the Swagger Specification, is a specification for a machine-readable interface definition language for describing, producing, consuming and visualizing web services.
+Originally developed to support the Swagger framework, it became a separate project in 2015, overseen by the OpenAPI Initiative, an open-source collaboration project of the Linux Foundation.

+An OpenAPI Description (OAD) represents a formal description of an API that tools can use to generate code, documentation, test cases, and more.

 History

 Swagger development began in early 2010 by Tony Tam, who was working at online dictionary company Wordnik.

 In March 2015, SmartBear Software acquired the open-source Swagger API specification from Reverb Technologies, Wordnik's parent company.

-In November 2015, SmartBear announced that it was creating a new organization called the OpenAPI Initiative under the sponsorship of the Linux Foundation.
+In November 2015, SmartBear announced that it was donating the Swagger specification to a new organization called the OpenAPI Initiative, under the sponsorship of the Linux Foundation.
 Other founding member companies included 3scale, Apigee, Capital One, Google, IBM, Intuit, Microsoft, PayPal, and Restlet.
-SmartBear donated the Swagger specification to the new group.
-RAML and API Blueprint were also under consideration by the group.

 On 1 January 2016, the Swagger specification was renamed the OpenAPI Specification (OAS) and was moved to a new GitHub repository.

-In September 2016, the API World conference presented an API Infrastructure award to SmartBear for its ongoing work on Swagger.

 In July 2017, the OpenAPI Initiative released version 3.0.0 of its specification.
-MuleSoft, the main contributor to the alternative RESTful API Modeling Language (RAML), joined the OAS and open-sourced its API Modeling Framework tool, which can generate OAS documents from RAML input.

 In February 2021, the OpenAPI Initiative released version 3.1.0.
-Major changes in OpenAPI Specification 3.1.0 include JSON schema vocabularies alignment, new top-level elements for describing webhooks that are registered and managed out of band, support for identifying API licenses using the standard SPDX identifier, allowance of descriptions alongside the use of schema references and a change to make the PathItems object optional in order to simplify creation of reusable libraries of components.
+Major changes in OpenAPI Specification 3.1.0 include JSON schema vocabularies alignment, new top-level elements for describing webhooks that are registered and managed out of band, support for identifying API licenses using the standard SPDX identifier, allowance of descriptions alongside the use of schema references and a change to make the PathItems object optional to simplify creation of reusable libraries of components.

+Consolidation of Formats

+Two somewhat similar technologies, MuleSoft's RESTful API Modeling Language (RAML) and Apiary's API Blueprint, had been developed around the same time as what was then still called the Swagger Specification.

+The producers of both formats later joined the OpenAPI Initiative: Apiary in 2016 and MuleSoft in 2017.
+Both have added support for the OAS.

 Release dates

 Usage

+The OAS describes the format for OpenAPI Descriptions (OADs), which can be used by a variety of applications, libraries, and tools.

-Applications implemented based on OpenAPI interface files can automatically generate documentation of methods, parameters and models.
+Applications can use OADs to automatically generate documentation of methods, parameters and data models.
 This helps keep the documentation, client libraries and source code in sync.

-When an OpenAPI document is used to generate source code, the process is called scaffolding.
+When an OAD is used to generate source code stubs for servers, the process is called scaffolding.